jak78/infinitic-example-java-hello-world/README.md

-# hello world app for Infinitic
+# Hello World App For Infinitic

 The workflow `HelloWorld` takes a `name` string as input and return `"Hello $name!"` using sequentially 2 tasks run on distributed workers: